 The systems will continue to benefit from large service areas with broad and diverse customer bases.
 The regional water supply system covers roughly 1,700 square miles in southeast Michigan, providing treated water to 112 communities and roughly 40% of the state's population.
+Water usage, like in many systems, have fallen somewhat over the past several years because of conservation efforts and the region's stagnant population.
 The sewer system is a little smaller; covering 944 square miles and providing wastewater services to about a third of the state's population across 79 communities.

+GLWA's pledged revenue is derived from both GLWA wholesale operations and Detroit Water and Sewerage Department (DWSD) local retail operations.
 The bulk of water and sewer revenue comes from wholesale contracts with suburban communities.
-Wholesale contracts generate roughly three quarters of water revenue and a little over half of sewer revenue.
-Detroit residents and businesses are retail customers of the Detroit Water and Sewerage Department (DWSD), which manages the system assets within the city as an agent of GLWA.
+Wholesale contracts generate roughly three quarters of water revenue and a little under half of sewer revenue.
+Detroit residents and businesses are retail customers of DWSD, which manages the local system.
 The revenue generated within the City of Detroit is assigned to GLWA and is deposited directly with the bond trustee.